zzz845zz/kaist-cp.github.io/_people/jeehoon.kang.md

 I'm a **Tenure-Track Assistant Professor at [KAIST School of Computing](https://cs.kaist.ac.kr)** and the **Principal Investigator of [Concurrency and Parallelism Laboratory](https://www.fearless.systems)**.
 I'm also an **Adjunct Faculty at [KAIST Graduate School of AI Semiconductor](https://aisemi.kaist.ac.kr/)**.
-I received my Ph.D. from Seoul National University under the supervision of [Prof. Chung-Kil Hur](https://sf.snu.ac.kr/gil.hur).
+I received my Ph.D. in Computer Science from Seoul National University under the supervision of [Prof. Chung-Kil Hur](https://sf.snu.ac.kr/gil.hur) and the guidance of [Prof. Kwangkeun Yi](http://kwangkeunyi.snu.ac.kr/).

-I'm designing and verifying concurrent and parallel systems, from microarchitectures to programming languages and algorithms, that greatly improve performance and reduce power consumption, thereby serving as the basis for the upcoming era of massive data processing.
+I'm designing and verifying concurrent and parallel systems, from micro-architectures to programming languages and algorithms, that greatly improve performance and reduce power consumption, thereby serving as the basis for the upcoming era of massive data processing.